AKASHAorg/blog.akasha.world/_posts/2017-02-23-seeking-whispers.md

 <iframe width="720" height="350" src="https://www.youtube.com/embed/EL26iitQ8gM" frameborder="0" allowfullscreen></iframe>

-The full recording of the AKASHA presentation will follow soon :)
+The full recording of the AKASHA presentation [can be found here](https://www.youtube.com/watch?v=3sCFUnfkiLI)

 See you on [AKASHA](http://akasha.world/){:target="_blank"}!

+**Note that the downloading links have been updated with the latest 0.5.1 release, Akashic Mendings (March 2nd 2017)*